 By taking a look at the current market, we have compiled some insights that drive renter behavior and purchasing decisions to increase your apartment lead generation.
-With more and more millennials (and now Gen Z renters as well) turning to apartment homes over residential, it is important to keep tabs on how their behavior is changing the multifamily industry.
+With more and more millennials (and now Gen Z renters) turning to apartment homes over residential, it is important to keep tabs on how their behavior is changing the multifamily industry.

 1. Be visible online

-Bottom line: If your online presence is not strong, you are likely to be missed.
+Bottom line: If your online presence is not strong, you will likely be missed.
 If your information is not updated or your multifamily website link is bad, then prospects will not give you the time of day.
 Meet your prospective renters where they already are — online.

 2. Make your multifamily website information easily available

-Typically when renters visit a multifamily website, it has met their criteria for location.
+Typically, when renters visit a multifamily website, it has met their criteria for location.
 And at this point, they are looking for specifics.
-Residents need to find their information fast and easily or they will lose interest.
+Residents need to find their information quickly or they will lose interest.
 In fact, more than half of your prospective residents will abandon your multifamily website if the page does not load within 10 seconds or if they cannot find what they are looking for.

 If the apartment does not have an automated system for pricing and floorplans, residents will wonder how archaic the rest of their systems may be.
-If I live there, how hard is it going to be for me to pay my rent or make a maintenance request?
+If I live there, how hard will it be to pay my rent or make a maintenance request?

 Bottom line: If your pricing and available units are hidden, renters will move on.